Peck's personal Web site

 Potentially a minefield.

-We're sort of going where the terrain wants us to go, rather than where we want to go.
+We're going where the terrain wants us to go, rather than where we want to go.

 Ploop.
 A nasty hole, and in Dr Pirri's defense there were none of the usual telltale signs of it.

 That's ten minutes lost from our tight schedule.
-But at least we've got Dr Pirri back.
+But at least we've got Dr Joe back.

-Dr Pirri is being more vigilant that has been his wont.
+Dr Joe is being more vigilant that has been his wont.

 A bit more tentative.
 Even cautious.

 It's still a minefield.
-But we come out onto an unsignposted path and immediately misidentify it, processing south towards Pierre à Ecusson instead of northwest towards a fair shot at Chalet Neuf.
+But we come out onto an unsignposted path and immediately misidentify it, processing south towards Pierre à Ecusson instead of west towards a fair shot at Chalet Neuf.

 A trail marker now, where there wasn't supposed to be one, but never mind.
-Dr Pirri is not undamaged from his wrestling with the underworld, and we're not going to make it through some more uncharted forest to Chalet Neuf today.
+Dr Joe is not undamaged from his wrestling with the underworld, and we're not going to make it through any more uncharted forest to Chalet Neuf today.
 That will be for Phase 5.